vincenthuang75025/playlists/README.md

 some legend for users to remember how they want to use categories?

+make things less case-sensitive to be less annoying for users

 ## Non-urgent additions

+edit attr descriptions? also display them everywhere

 basic css remake, esp fonts and colors